Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

 🔷 At-Home Self Testing

-The U.S. Food & Drug Administration (FDA) has approved COVID-19 at-home collection kits to determine whether you are currently infected with SARS-CoV-2, the virus that causes COVID-19.
-All at-home test services generally require you to complete some type of questionnaire or online consultation to assess your COVID-19 risk.
-Then you will be sent a test along with instructions on how to collect a sample and submit by mail.
-Results are usually delivered through an app, email, or by phone within 72 hours of the lab receiving your sample.
-Some insurance carriers cover the cost of at-home testing.
+The U.S. Food & Drug Administration (FDA) has approved COVID-19 at-home collection kits to determine if you are currently infected.
+At-home testing generally starts with a brief questionnaire, after which you will be sent a test with instructions on how to collect a sample and submit by mail.
+Results are usually available within 72 hours.
+Most insurance carriers cover the cost of at-home testing.